orassayag/youtube-comments/README.md

 # YouTube Comments

 ## Getting Started

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. In the terminal: npm i
+2. Terminal: npm i
-3. In the terminal: npm start
+3. In terminal: npm start

+READ THE FOLLOWING SETTINGS BEFORE YOU BEGIN:

+-Instructions & How to use:
+In terminal: npm start

 Happy testing! :)